wallaceer/wp-import-msword/README.md

-This plugin create a Page or a Post in your Wordpress site by reading content from a word document.
+This plugin create a Page or Post in your Wordpress site by reading content from a word document.

 Tested up to WP 6.2